How an “Opposite Action” Can Make Things Better

 As with all content on this site, this content is meant for personal development and wellness and not intended to be a substitute for getting professional guidance and help.

-You’ve heard: For every action there is an equal and opposite reaction.
-It’s Newton’s Third Law, and no, we are not going to talk about that today.
-We’re going to talk about using opposite actions as tools to turn that frown into a U-shaped shape with teeth in the middle.
-Opposite action can be used with emotions that either are unjustified in and of themselves, or unjustified in their intensity levels.
-In other words, you can use this technique when facing unwanted emotions that aren’t justified one way or another.
-These emotions are generally coupled with action urges that are harmful or on the harmful side, so stepping in with opposite actions lets you replace these unhelpful actions with more positive and helpful ones.
-(Opposite action is part of DBT, which came from CBT, which came for REBT.
-Yes, we’re trying to be funny, but that’s all 100% true nonetheless.)
+Opposite action can be used with emotions that either are “unjustified” in and of themselves, or “unjustified” in their intensity levels.
+(I just can’t help from putting those quotes around “unjustified” because I would argue that these emotions are justified in the sense that there’s a behind-the-scenes trauma, stress-based, or threat-based neuronal encoding from yesteryear that has just been triggered.)
+Never-the-less, these emotions are generally coupled with action urges that are harmful or on the harmful side, so stepping in with opposite actions lets you replace these unhelpful actions with more positive and helpful ones.
+(Opposite action is part of DBT, which came from CBT, which came for REBT.)

 For anger, the action urge is generally wild, LOUD, and fist-clenchy, so the opposite action is kind acts and jazz hands.